What Are Heatmaps? 101 Guide

 What is a heatmap

-Businesses commonly use heatmaps to understand how users interact with their site pages or app sections.
+Businesses use heatmaps to see how people interact with site pages or app sections.

 You can pinpoint the design elements, content, or products that attract attention or drive actions by seeing where visitors click or look the most.
 Understanding these patterns enables you to optimize layouts and user flows to improve .

 Heatmaps can also show you where people interact less with your page.
-Dead zones can reveal design issues that need fixing or opportunities for adding more value for visitors.
+Dead zones can reveal to fix or opportunities to add value.

 How do heatmaps work?